 - All of these factors and others play a role.

-When there’s a business involved, the stakes of divorce become that much higher.
-This isn’t just losing a car or needing to find a new place to live.
 How this plays out directly impacts your livelihood and quality of life.
 It’s a tricky road, and with that in mind, here are some considerations to keep in mind when dealing with a business during divorce.

 Businesses Are Assets